Peasants' Revolt: Entry to the city

-The rebels began to cross from Southwark onto London Bridge on the afternoon of 13 June.
+The rebels began crossing from Southwark onto London Bridge on the afternoon of 13 June.
 The defences on London Bridge were opened from the inside, either in sympathy for the rebel cause or out of fear, and the rebels advanced into the city.
 At the same time, the rebel force from Essex made its way towards Aldgate on the north side of the city.
-The rebels swept west through the centre of the city, and Aldgate was opened to let the rest of the rebels in.
+The rebels swept west through the city centre, and Aldgate was opened to let in the rest of the rebels.

 The Kentish rebels had assembled a wide-ranging list of people whom they wanted the King to hand over for execution.
 It included national figures, such as John of Gaunt, Archbishop Sudbury and Hales; other key members of the royal council; officials, such as Belknap and Bampton who had intervened in Kent; and other hated members of the wider royal circle.
 When they reached the Marshalsea Prison in Southwark, they tore it apart.
 By now the Kent and Essex rebels had been joined by many rebellious Londoners.
 The Fleet and Newgate Prisons were attacked by the crowds, and the rebels also targeted houses belonging to Flemish immigrants.

 On the north side of London, the rebels approached Smithfield and Clerkenwell Priory, the headquarters of the Knights Hospitaller which was headed by Hales.
 The priory was destroyed, along with the nearby manor.
 Heading west along Fleet Street, the rebels attacked the Temple, a complex of legal buildings and offices owned by the Hospitallers.
-The contents, books and paperwork were brought out and burned in the street, and the buildings systematically demolished.
+The contents, books and paperwork were brought out and burned in the street, and the buildings were systematically demolished.
 Meanwhile, John Fordham, the Keeper of the Privy Seal and one of the men on the rebels' execution list, narrowly escaped when the crowds ransacked his accommodation but failed to notice he was still in the building.

 Next to be attacked along Fleet Street was the Savoy Palace, a huge, luxurious building belonging to John of Gaunt.
-According to the chronicler Henry Knighton it contained "such quantities of vessels and silver plate, without counting the parcel-gilt and solid gold, that five carts would hardly suffice to carry them"; official estimates placed the value of the contents at around £10,000.
+According to the chronicler Henry Knighton it contained "such quantities of vessels and silver plate, without counting the parcel-gilt and solid gold, that five carts would hardly suffice to carry them"; official estimates placed the value at around £10,000.
 The interior was systematically destroyed by the rebels, who burnt the soft furnishings, smashed the precious metal work, crushed the gems, set fire to the Duke's records and threw the remains into the Thames and the city drains.
 Almost nothing was stolen by the rebels, who declared themselves to be "zealots for truth and justice, not thieves and robbers".
 The remains of the building were then set alight.
 In the evening, rebel forces gathered outside the Tower of London, from where the King watched the fires burning across the city.